Wag-Media/wagmedia-com-bot/test.md

 5. requestedUnit
 6. manager (@username)

+## legend

+- ⭕️ wagmedia team please verify

+- 1️⃣ tested manually by niftesty
+- 2️⃣ tested manually by wagmedia team

+## general tests

+- the set of emojis to seed the db is complete for the functioning of the bot, `./config.ts`-> `paymentEmojiMap`, `categoryEmojiMap` ⭕️
+- 1️⃣ all emojis that are defined `./config.ts`-> `paymentEmojiMap`,
+  `categoryEmojiMap` are used to seed the db
+- 1️⃣ all emojis that are defined in `categoryEmojiMap` have a `CategoryRule` in the db
+- 1️⃣ all emojis that are defined in `paymentEmojiMap` have a `PaymentRule` in the db

 ## create messages

-Posts
+**Posts**

-- complete posts are added to the db
+- 1️⃣ complete posts are added to the db but not published to the website
-- complete post added to the db should be logged to discord
+- 1️⃣ complete post added to the db should be logged to discord
+- 1️⃣ all relevant fields (title, description, tags, embedUrl, discordLink, user, contentUrl) get inserted into the db correctly
+- 1️⃣ tags are recognized in the format: `Hashtags: #tag1, #tag2, ...` or
+  `Tags: #tag1, tag2, ...`
-- incomplete posts (missing title) should not be added to db
+- 1️⃣ incomplete posts (missing title) should not be added to db
-- incomplete posts (missing description) should not be added to db
+- 1️⃣ incomplete posts (missing description) should not be added to db
-- incomplete posts (missing content link) should not be added to db
+- 1️⃣ incomplete posts (missing content link) should not be added to db
-- create messages with title + description + link but without hashtags should be added to the db
+- 1️⃣ create messages with title + description + link but without hashtags should be added to the db

-Odd Jobs
+- 1️⃣ correct posts added in channels / categories that are not monitored should be ignored

+**Odd Jobs**

 - [incomplete](#general) odd-jobs should notify poster
 - [complete](#general) odd-jobs should add odd-job to the db